therealpickle/plhuexpy/README.md

 # plhuexpy
 A python server to control Hue lights with Plex webhooks.
+Rules are set with a yaml file.

 # Requirements
 * cherrypy